Riga: Vermanes Park Stroll

 August 31, 2014

-On this sunny weekend afternoon, family and friends, and friends and neighbors get out of the house and promenade, and play and perform, and pose in the public park.
+On this sunny weekend afternoon, family and friends and friends and neighbors get out of the house and promenade, play, perform and pose in the public park.
 What could be more civilized?

 Large and small, every Greek city and town has a park or a square where, of an evening, the folks in the neighborhood congregate to enjoy each other’s company.
 Children run around tirelessly; ladies cluster and chat; the men, in serious concentration, consider their strategy in dominoes.